 This way of excluding previously exported data can get complex if you have several search terms or different base search criteria for each term.
 Depending on the complexity of your searches it is likely best to export your data without using ‘AND NOT’ Boolean operators to exclude previously exported data and let deduplication in more advanced eDiscovery tools cull previously exported data from Microsoft 365.

-One often overlooked and valuable feature of search engine is quick search executions.
-When you are analyzing search term hits or need to run complex searches, being able to run multiple searches and review results quickly becomes increasingly important.
+One often overlooked and valuable feature of a search engine is quick search executions.
+When you analyze search term hits or need to run complex searches, running multiple searches and reviewing results quickly becomes increasingly important.
 Due to batch processing searches in Microsoft 365 eDiscovery can be slow.

-Compared to other eDiscovery tools, Microsoft 365 eDiscovery Search can take much longer and complicating matters is that users may only preview the first 1000 hit results.
+Compared to other eDiscovery tools, Microsoft 365 eDiscovery Search can take much longer and more complicated matters because users may only preview the first 1000 hit results.
 Additionally, if you are searching multiple locations, or mailboxes, in Microsoft 365 you need to search and select each location or mailbox; this process can be very tedious.
 If you are facing time constraints, this might also warrant a more expansive export in Microsoft eDiscovery to run searches in other software.